datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:804e39053c
 ## Plotly diamonds are forever

-We'll use several datasets throughout the tutorial to showcase the power of plotly.
-In the next exercises we will make use of the [`diamond`](https://www.rdocumentation.org/packages/ggplot2/versions/2.1.0/topics/diamonds) dataset, a dataset containing the prices and other attributes of 1000 diamonds.
+You'll use several datasets throughout the tutorial to showcase the power of plotly.
+In the next exercises you will make use of the [`diamond`](https://www.rdocumentation.org/packages/ggplot2/versions/2.1.0/topics/diamonds) dataset.
+A dataset containing the prices and other attributes of 1000 diamonds.

 <center><img src="http://www.picgifs.com/glitter-gifs/d/diamonds/animaatjes-diamonds-61528.gif" alt="Diamonds" height="100px"></center>